priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_DATA_STRUCTURES_INTERVIEW_QUESTIONS.md

 ### Q6: Explain how heapq works and implement a priority queue for task scheduling.

 **Answer:**
+heapq implements a binary min-heap where the smallest element is always at index 0.
+It maintains the heap property: parent ≤ children.
+Perfect for priority queues where you need to efficiently get the minimum/maximum element.
+Tasks with lower priority numbers get processed first.

+**Code Example:**
 ```python
 import heapq
 from dataclasses import dataclass